 - Unqualified leads

-Remember to adjust your CRM fields in a way that they correspond to your specific business.
+Remember to adjust your CRM fields to make sure they correspond to your specific business.
 For instance, a car dealership doesn’t need a section for company names.
 You’ll also have to make sure to have sections for storing important micro-data points.

 3. Input your existing pipeline information